izaph/Security_and_Cryptography-Substitution_Cypher-/README.md

 ### Example

-I used "genereate_test.py" to generate a .txt file containing 40 paragraphs of Lorem ipsum (around 13KB).
-After running the following comand lines:
+I used "generate_test.py" to generate a .txt file containing 40 paragraphs of Lorem ipsum (around 13KB).
+After running the following command lines:

     python generate_test.py

     python cipher.py -e test_input.txt -o encrypted.bin

     python cipher.py -d encrypted.bin -o decrypted.txt

 I ended up having the following files: test_input.txt (the file used for encrypting and decrypting), encrypted.bin (the encrypted file) and decrypted.txt (the decrypted file).
 You can see them attached